10 Questions for our alumni

 6. What are you doing now?

 I just finished up graduate school at the University of Illinois at Urbana Champaign in May of 2018.
-After that, this past summer I worked again at Ox-Bow as the administrative assistant on campus and now I'm glad to be back at GVSU as a Visiting Professor!
+After that, I worked again at Ox-Bow as the administrative assistant on campus with my students.
+Now I'm glad to be back at GVSU as a Visiting Professor!

 In terms of my own projects, I co-founded Beyond Alternatives with one of my collaborators Cory Imig that focuses (through writings, symposiums etc) on artist-run activities & projects outside of large metropolitan areas.
 We have also partnered with Art F City on an archiving project to catalogue and produce publications in smaller cities that document defunct artist-run spaces.
 This is a long-term collaborative project spanning across the United States & Puerto Rico.
 Right now I am more and more interested in the ways that administrative work can be artist-centered and humane.

 7. How have you used the skills you developed in your field of study in your life and/or career after GVSU?